Arpitha-code/Pentaho-Tableau-covid-19-visualisation/README.md

 Using pentaho created 3 transformations and combined them under one job(datamart).

-Three main tables created to store data from three different data files.
+Three main tables were created to store data from three different data files.

 Customized tables were created using **SQLyog** from three main tables for tableau visualizations.